 As Stahl observed, "Depression reshapes the lens through which leaders perceive the world, hindering their effectiveness and potential."

-As HR or business leader, you should be able to notice the depression signs: decreased energy, loss of interest, disrupted sleep, low self-esteem and poor concentration.
+As an HR or business leader, you should be able to notice the depression signs: decreased energy, loss of interest, disrupted sleep, low self-esteem and poor concentration.

 When you grasp these symptoms, you'll be better equipped to foresee any performance concerns and anticipate potential accommodation requests, promoting a supportive work environment.